 Applicants to the professional program must submit an application with the Pharmacy College Application Service (PharmCAS) prior to completing the College of Pharmacy supplemental application.
 All transcripts, PCAT scores, and letters of recommendation must be sent directly to PharmCAS; such materials will not be accepted if sent to the College of Pharmacy.
 Once applicants have submitted a PharmCAS application, they will receive a PharmCAS identification number that will be needed when completing the College of Pharmacy application.
-The PharmCAS deadline is in early December (see PharmCAS website for specific date); the application must be submitted and all materials must be delivered to PharmCAS by that date.
+The PharmCAS deadline is December 1, 2014; the application must be submitted and all materials must be delivered to PharmCAS by that date.

 Applicants should have PCAT courses sent directly to PharmCAS (Code 0104).
 Each course for which students have earned AP or IB credit must be listed individually in the PharmCAS application as courses completed during their first semester in college.
 During the PharmCAS Academic Update period, applicants must submit grades for courses taken during the fall semester.